wix/Detox/docs/APIRef.ActionsOnElement.md

 - `identifier`—the identifier of the element (matches `accessibilityIdentifier`)
 - `enabled`—whether or not the element is enabled for user interaction
 - `activationPoint`—the activation point of the element, in element coordinate space
+- `normalizedActivationPoint`—the activation point of the element, in normalized percentage ([0.0, 1.0])
 - `hittable`—whether the element is hittable at the activation point
 - `visible`—whether the element is visible at the activation point
 - `frame`—the frame of the element, in screen coordinate space